 This indicator measures the ratio of female to male foreign students.
 Admitting female foreign students is especially important for development, as it frequently has large social remittance impacts on gender equality in their home countries. , and can promote gender equality in students' home countries.
 Therefore, countries are rewarded for having a higher proportion of female foreign students.
-Data on students' gender breakdown was taken from the OECD.
+Data on students' gender breakdown was formerly taken from the OECD, but is now taken from UNESCO.
 The detailed calculations can be found here (in the sheet named 'Female Migrants').
+As this now draws data from a UN source, countries with missing data are assigned the lowest score available from the countries that report data, rather than the average.